How to get your employer to pay for college

 If you approach your boss for tuition reimbursement with a list of reasons why getting a college degree is a good idea for you, then good luck getting them on board to help pay for it.
 Of course a degree is smart for you.
 How is it smart for them that you have one?
 That's the real question.

-According to a Monster article, getting your employer to pay for your education may require you showing them how your educational goals align with corporate objectives, backing up your claims with hard facts.
+According to Monster.com, a leading recruitment website, getting your employer to pay for your education may require you showing them how your educational goals align with corporate objectives, backing up your claims with hard facts.

 "Put yourself in your manager's shoes," Kerry Knapp wrote in the Monster article.
 "If an employee asked you to fund his or her education, you'd want to know why the company should pay and how it would benefit.
 Make sure you have thorough, well-thought-out answers before your meeting, and rehearse before you go."